rmorsomme/Topic-Modeling-of-Liberal-Arts-Curriculum/RMD.md

 We present the output of a topic model with three plots which respectively show (i) the most important terms for each topic (ii) the main courses/clusters of each topic and (iii) the most important topics of each course/cluster.
 For each model, we present the results at the course- an the cluster-level.
 The LDA is an unsupervised algorithm, meaning that the topic are unlabeled.
 In the final section, I label the topic manually.

 Let us set the number of topics to `12` and observe the plots at the cluster level.
 Most topics are covered by several clusters.
 Fot instance, `topic 10` is covered in several clusters of the humanities (`History`, `Literature` and `Philosophy`) and social sciences (`International Relations`, `International Law` and `Economics`).
-For a liberal arts program this is a desirable outcome since it encourages students interested in a particular topic to take classes in different clusters, thereby broading their acadmeic horizon[5].
+For a liberal arts program this is a desirable outcome since it encourages students interested in a particular topic to take classes in different clusters, thereby broading their acadmeic horizon (one of the objectives of the program).
 At the same time, this pattern may be artificially created by the fact that there are more than twelve topics present in the curriculum, meaning that the LDA algorithm has to combine unrelated themes into one topic.
 This is for instance the case for `topic 3` which combines the themes of law (`law`, `legal`) and international affairs (`european`, `international`) (see first plot).
 Increasing the number of topics in the model should solve this issue.

 We also observe that the distribution of topics is very different at the course and the cluster level.
 While courses are usually heavily dominated by a single topics, clusters contain several major topics.
 Looking at the second plot, we observe that the courses `Computer Science`, `Optimization` and `Philosophy of Language` for instance are heavily dominated by `topic 7`.
 The fourth plots shows that most clusters contain several topics.
 Interestingly, this graph shows that the same topic (`topic 10`) dominates the clusters `History`, `International Relations` and `Literature`.
 This indicates either that the content of the three clusters share some similarity or that `topic 10` contains several different themes.

 So far, we have only analyzed models with unlabelled topics.
 In order to give more substance to our analysis, we assign labels to the topics.
 To accomplish this, we look at the first plot showing the most important terms of each topic and attempt to identify the common theme(s) among them.
 Some topics are easier to label than others. `topic 6` is for instance pretty straightforward: it is dominated by the term `search` and also contain the terms `qualitative`, `read`, `interview` and `study`: `topic 6` corresponds to qualitative research skills and we therefore label it `Qual.
-Res.`[6].
+Res.`.
 Labelling `topic 7` on the other hand is more trick.
 The best label I could find is `Engineering`.
-I have labelled each topic and present the results in the last three plots.
+I have labelled each topic and present the results under the tab `labeled topics`.

 The labels give us a better image of the actual content of the courses and the clusters.
 The last plot indicate thta most clusters cover the topics that we expect them to cover, indicating that the current division of courses in clusters is backed up by the content of the courses.
 As expected, the cluster `Sociology` covers the topics of `Society` and `Culture` and the cluster `Cultural Studies` covers the topics of `Arts`, `Culture` and `Qual.
 Res.`.
 Yet, I am surprised by the absence of certain topics in some clusters.
 For instance, the cluster `history` lacks the topics of `culture` and `society` and the topic of `research` is also barely present in `Biomedical Sciences`.
 The former shows the heavy focus of the `history` cluster on war and conflicts (`Foreign Policy`) and the latter reflects the absence of research projects in the classes of the biomedical cluster, something the college might want to investigate.

-[1] Ranging from artificial intelligence to Shakespeare and terrorism.

-[2] Courses are distributed among 17 clusters e.g. International Relation, Cultural Studies, Biomedical Science, etc.

-[3] It also includes a variable with a shorter course title (`Title_short`) which we use use in the plots for a better readability.

-[4] We only plot a selection of twelve courses to keep the plots readable.

-[5] One of the objectives of the program.

-[6] This is a subjective choice and the reader may find a more fitting label.